Skip to content

 Smart context compaction

 When conversations grow long, ra compacts automatically.
-It splits the history into three zones — pinned messages (system prompt, first user message), compactable middle, and recent turns — then summarizes the middle with a cheap model.
-You keep the context that matters.
+It splits the history into three zones — pinned messages (system prompt, first user message), compactable middle, and recent turns — then drops the minimum messages from the back of the compactable zone needed to free space.
+This keeps [pinned, ...early_compactable] byte-identical to the cached prefix, so provider prompt caches (Anthropic, OpenAI, Google) get maximum reuse on the very next model call.

 yaml